API

 E_min, E_max = specrange(H, :diag)

-uses exact diagonization via the standard eigvals
+uses exact diagonalization via the standard eigvals

 function to obtain the smallest and largest eigenvalue.
 This should only be used for relatively small matrices.